elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/mymedia.md

    1. Under the yellow Manage link, you will be given a number of options for your video.
    2. You can change your video’s Title
    3. Input a Description and enter keywords
-   4. Choose your Access Options. &nbsp;&nbsp;&nbsp; **I.e.:** Do you want this video restricted to be viewed by UofT only (this option requires a valid UTORid to sign in to view the video). <br>
+   4. Choose your Access Options.
+Do you want this video restricted to be viewed by UofT only (this option requires a valid UTORid to sign in to view the video)
-   5. Or, you can also opt to ** _not_ ** restrict your video to UofT only however, if you choose this option the video **MUST** have closed captioning to align with current AODA laws.
+   5. Or, you can also opt to ** _not_ ** restrict your video to UofT only however, if you choose this option the video **must** have closed captioning to align with current AODA policy.
    6. Upload any captions files you have created.